zamknij

 2. What are the methodologies of the software development process?
 There are several methodologies such as Waterfall, Agile, Prototyping, Incremental, Iterative and Kanban, each with its own strengths and suited to different types of projects.

-3. What is the importance of the software development process?
-A well-defined software development process ensures high-quality software that meets customer expectations, is delivered within time and budget, and provides a common vocabulary for each step of the process.
+3. Why is the software development process important?
+A well-defined software development process ensures the creation of high-quality software that meets customer expectations, adheres to deadlines and budgets, and establishes a common language for each step of the process.
+This systematic approach minimizes risks, facilitates clear communication among team members, and efficiently guides the project from conception to completion.

 5. What is the role of testing in the software development process?
 Testing is a crucial step in the software development process.
 It helps identify and rectify any defects or bugs in the software, ensuring that the final product functions as expected and meets the specified requirements.